 Raising Awareness About Wellbeing

 The monthly wellbeing promotes the IS four Thrive lenses to raise the awareness about wellbeing and is shared with our whole community.
 A copy of this will be shared in the weekly newsletter.
 This celebrates the students leadership opportunities and is facilitated by our ambassadors.

-The Positive Schools programme was an initiative whereby staff who have been trained help deliver and engage positive education in schools.
+The Positive Schools programme is an initiative whereby staff who have been trained help deliver and engage positive education in schools.
 Within lessons the positive learning tools have been used to help reduce anxiety and help students manage their emotional wellbeing.
 The initiatives at IS include the murals project, creating a colourful and creative environment at school.
 The welcome committee whereby students meet and greet students and staff as they enter the school each morning.

 The Thrive Ambassadors

 The importance of a student voice is paramount to the success of our wellbeing initiatives.
 We have 54 Ambassadors this year across all phases who support the development of the monthly wellbeing and school events.
 This collaboration aims to promote the awareness of wellbeing at school but also provide opportunities in extra curricular activities and leadership.